 Back in 2013 when I started my debut novel, Among the Branded, I wanted to write a story about a woman who stood up for something she believed in within the workplace.
 It was published in 2017 and has resonated with many people.

 Fast-forward three years, and I still think about the story and what Stephanie, my main character, wound up doing.
-When writing stories, authors have to keep in mind the personality and nature of the characters—and, specifically in this case, how much they’re willing to rock the boat.
-Stephanie had to do what felt right to her.
-I do believe she was gutsy (in her way) and did the right thing to stand up.
-One reader put it this way, saying, “Stephanie represents every one of us.
+When writing, authors have to keep in mind the personality and nature of the characters—and, in this case, how much they’re willing to rock the boat.
+Stephanie had to do what felt right.
+One reader thought Stephanie made the right choice, and put it this way, saying, “Stephanie represents every one of us.
 Smolkin has made her main character the collective conscience, which is a bold move in a story some may wave away as a tale of friendship.
-It’s not; whether it’s per chance or intentional, the author is asking her readers to acknowledge that the way we react can perhaps change the repetitive process of human mistakes and history.”
+It’s not; whether it’s per chance or intentional, the author is asking her readers to acknowledge the way we react can perhaps change the repetitive process of human mistakes and history.”

 I sometimes go back and read that review, especially the part about the collective conscience.
 But I also look back and wonder: Should Stephanie have done more?
-But then I remember: It’s not for me to answer.
+And then I remember: It’s not for me to answer.
 It’s for my readers to decide.
-I’ve always said that once one of my books is out, it no longer belongs to me.
+I’ve always said that once one of my books is released out into the world, it no longer belongs to me.
 It belongs to my readers.
 And I’m always interested in hearing what readers think.